Goldman Sachs plans debut sukuk issue as Islamic finance goes mainstream

 An initial attempt by Goldman to sell sukuk in 2011 ran into controversy and was called off as some in the industry accused it of failing to follow Islamic principles, which include bans on the payment of interest and pure monetary speculation.

-But the U.S. bank is now returning to the market as the Islamic finance industry grows rapidly, fueled by booming economies in the Gulf and southeast Asia.
+But the U.S. bank is now returning to the market as the Islamic finance industry grows rapidly, fuelled by booming economies in the Gulf and southeast Asia.

 New issues of sukuk so far this year total $85.9 billion through 456 deals globally, up from $74.9 billion through 558 deals a year earlier, according to data from Zawya, a Thomson Reuters company.